dunstad/roboserver/testplan.md

 * make sure to test it with and without the server running locally
 * easy config should ask you for information
 * make sure it successfully connects to the specified server

+config
+* change position, orientation, booleans to string equivalents
+* change ip address to hostname
+* ensure things still work

+(make sure all the ui tests work in chrome, firefox, edge, and electron)

 login
 * confirm that account registration fails when it doesn't have a username and a password